+

-What to wear for Ski Touring
+What to wear for ski touring

 Dressing for ski touring is best approached with the same mind-set as mountaineering, where lightweight, comfortable, and adaptable layering systems trump the very protective but heavy and cumbersome clothing usually used for piste skiing.
 Despite cold temperatures, working hard skinning uphill means that overheating while ski touring is often as much of a problem as getting cold, so having a versatile system is key.